simpleledger/slpjs/readme.md

 - Added more descriptive code commenting to localvalidator.ts.

 ### 0.19.0
 - Breaking Change: Added initial NFT1 validation support (not yet activated in parser).
-Change is breaking due to new parameter in method `isValid
+Change is breaking due to new `tokenTypeFilter` parameter in method `isValidSlpTxid()`

 ### 0.18.4
 - Tweaked type for ScriptSigP2SH.unlockingScriptBufArray